 Tracking the invasive Orange Ping Pong Bats fungus

-The Orange Ping Pong Bats fungus or Favolaschia calocera is an invasive 'weedy' wood decomposing fungus that has been spreading rapidly in Australia since the 1990's.
+The Orange Ping Pong Bats fungus or Favolaschia claudopus (previously Favolaschia calocera) is an invasive 'weedy' wood decomposing fungus that has been spreading rapidly in Australia since the 1990's.
 It is a threat to diversity of indigenous fungi as it has a broad range of substrate from twigs up to large logs and out competes native wood rotting fungi that help in nutrient cycyling.
 It is able to live in the canopy of wetter forests so airborne spores can spread widely and away for paths.
 It has spread across much of southeast Queensland, southwest WA, and eastern Victoria.
 There are isolated patches in NSW and and northern Tasmania.
 Importantly there are National Parks and areas it so far hasn’t reached.
 For example have been no reported sightings in the Wombat Forest or the Grampians in Victoria.
 Hygiene to prevent spread into new conservation areas is important.

 Stop the spread!

 In order to stop the spread of this fungus make sure to use proper field hygiene: